Praneeth5544/SER-515-UnitTest/README.md

 Execution

 ->Execute the main function urinals.java
-->Enter input 1 for File input 2 for Keyboard input
+->Enter input 1 for File input 0 for Keyboard input ->If input is 0 then enter string
-->
+->If input is 1 then file gets readed and returns output file with max vacancies